Rebstorm/jacks.se/posts/why-we-need-better-ways-of-working.md

 ---
 title: "Why We Need Better Ways of Working, Not Just Faster Ones"
 published_at: 2025-04-10T15:21:00.000Z
-snippet: "Speed is seductive in software development—but without solid foundations, it leads to burnout, rework, and brittle systems.
+snippet: "Speed is seductive in software development — but without solid foundations, it leads to burnout, rework, and brittle systems.
 This post explores why sustainable progress comes from better ways of working, not just faster ones."
 ---